 Anna attended a four year full-time undergraduate course at the University of Glamorgan Welsh Institute of Chiropractic, graduating in 2002 with a First Class Honours degree and winning the coveted prize for academic achievement.

 Are you registered with Bupa or AXA-PPP?
-We are currently unable to accept you into care - more information here.
+We are currently unable to accept you into funded care - more information here.